-Behind every case of Demodectic mange is:
+Behind many cases of Demodectic mange is:

-• A naturally weak or compromised immune system
+• A weak or compromised immune system

-• The accompanying yeast issues
+• Yeast issues

 Sometimes Demodex will reproduce faster than we can kill the mites.
 When we see treatment stall, or recurrence of the condition after treatment ceases, this is a sure sign the immune system is not strong enough to maintain control.
 It’s important to get aggressive about immune support.
 Learn more here.

-You’ll also want to check out this video on easy immune building tricks by respected holistic vet and immunology expert, Dr. Gerald Buchoff.
+You’ll also want to check out this video on easy immune-building tricks by respected holistic vet and immunology expert, Dr. Gerald Buchoff.

-The four key areas that need support are digestion, yeast control, detox and immune function.
+The four key areas that need support are digestion, yeast control, detox, and immune function.
 If you’re interested in learning more, visit the Immune Function section here.
 It’s packed with ideas on how to help support your dog’s health and healing.